-- “Wherefore, holy brethren, partakers of the heavenly calling, consider the Apostle and High Priest of our profession, Christ Jesus.
-Who was faithful to him that appointed him, as also Moses was faithful in all his house.
+- “Wherefore, brothers and sisters, partakers of the heavenly calling, consider the Apostle and High Priest of our confession, Christ Jesus.
+Who was faithful to Him that appointed Him, as also Moses was faithful in all his house.
 For this man was counted worthy of more glory than Moses, inasmuch as he who hath builded the house hath more honour than the house.
-For every house is builded by some man; but he that built all things is God”(Hebrews 3:1-4 KJV).
+For every house is builded by some man; but He that built all things is God”(Hebrews 3:1-4 KJV).

 Do You Believe?

 What is your response?

 I am not too sure but I would like to try this Jesus

 Yes, today I will believe and receive the free gift of salvation

 Yes, today I am deciding to follow Jesus Today